Geometric Uncertainties in Daily Online IGRT – updated report

 The working party members for the update are: G. Samuel J. Tudor (Chair), David Bernstein, Stephen Riley, Yvonne Rimmer, Simon J. Thomas, Marcel van Herk and Amanda Webster.

-The original 2003 report is usually available for purchase from this site.
-However, the BIR bookshop is currently closed due to the COVID-19 pandemic.
+The original 2003 report is available for purchase from this site.

 Top: Delineation study showing the variation of fifteen outlines from different observers for a lung SABR case